How to Write an IEP When the Student Has Made No Progress

 DBI asks four questions in sequence:

-1. Is the student responding to the intervention?
+1. Is the learner responding to the intervention?
 Look at the slope of the progress monitoring data.
 A flat or declining slope across at least six to eight data points signals non-response.
-A slope that started upward and then plateaued signals a different problem (the student may have reached a performance ceiling within that specific task type).
+A slope that started upward and then plateaued signals a different problem (the learner may have reached a performance ceiling within that specific task type).

 2. Was the intervention implemented as intended?
-Check your fidelity records, session logs, and any notes on personnel changes or schedule disruptions.
-If you cannot answer this question with documentation, that itself is a finding.
-Implementing an intervention without fidelity data is one of the most common gaps in special education practice.
+Check your fidelity records, session logs, and any notes on staff changes or timetable disruptions.
+If you cannot answer this with documentation, that is itself a finding.
+Running an intervention without fidelity data is one of the most common gaps in special education practice.

-Fuchs and Fuchs (2007) identify instructional modifications and programme changes.
-Modify intensity, frequency or pacing.
-Change methods completely if needed.
+Fuchs and Fuchs (2007) identify two options: instructional modifications and programme changes.
+Teams can adjust intensity, frequency or pacing.
+If needed, they can change the method completely.
 Use data to guide intervention decisions.

 Run through this sequence with your data before the annual review meeting.
 Document your answers.
 This process is both good practice and a clear demonstration to parents that the team has analysed the plateau rigorously rather than simply writing new goals and hoping for different results.